Jaden McDaniels: Personal life

-McDaniels' older brother, Jalen McDaniels, played basketball for Federal Way High School, where he was a four-star recruit, before joining San Diego State at the college level.
+McDaniels's older brother, Jalen McDaniels, played basketball for Federal Way High School, where he was a four-star recruit, before joining the University of Washington at the college level.
 He was selected by the Charlotte Hornets in the second round of the 2019 NBA draft.
-McDaniels is a cousin of former NBA player Juwan Howard.
+McDanielsʼs mother is a cousin of former NBA player Juwan Howard.
 Both his father, Will McDaniels, and his mother, Angela Jackson, are originally from Chicago.